Missing Hoboken Mom Found Dead At Jersey City Motel, Loved Ones Say

 Kyelia Colon was reported missing on Wednesday, Aug.
 17. A body found at the Skyway Motel on Tonnele Avenue in Jersey City was believed to be that of Colon's, Hudson County View reports.

-Spokespeople for the Jersey City Police Department and Hudson County Prosecutor's Office did not immediately respond to Daily Voice's request for comment.
+A spokesperson for the Jersey City Police Department did not immediately respond to Daily Voice's request for comment placed Monday, Aug.
+22.

 Colon, a mom and longtime advocate for the Hoboken Housing Authority, had dozens of Facebook tributes rolling in for her.